How-To: Become a Group Interview Guru

 What is a group interview?

 A group interview is very similar to a regular job interview: the difference is that instead of it being one-on-one, there are multiple candidates being interviewed at the same time.
 Usually, there is one interviewer, but there are times when there are multiple ones, known as a panel.
-This often includes the manager and co-workers that work in the area you have applied for.
+This often includes the manager and co-workers who work in the area you have applied for.

 There are a few advantages to group interviews: employers are able to see how you work with other people, while also saving time and money.